ibm-cloud-docs/vmware-cross-region-dr/compute-design.md

 On IBM Cloud classic, 3 deployment options are available for the Veeam solution:

 - IBM Cloud classic VSI
 - VM hosted on the IBM Cloud VMware deployment (enabling protection from vSphere High Availability but requiring extra networking configuration)
 - Bare Metal Server

 All these deployment options are “all-in-one” and contain all the minimum needed Veeam components for back up and replication between two IBM Cloud regions.

 In this pattern we decided to use a bare metal server to benefit from an all-in-one backup and replication solution isolated from the environment hosting the backed-up VMware workloads and IBM Cloud and to maximize performance.

-**Production site**
+**Deployment considerations for Production site**

 On the source (production) site in the first IBM Cloud region, all the necessary Veeam Backup and Recovery components are installed on the same bare metal server: